GiaHeplBro/SpaceShipGame2DUnity/README.md

 How to Download and Open This Unity Project from GitHub

 To download and open the game in Unity, I followed the tutorial "How to import GitHub projects into Unity!" by Unity Hero ([link](https://www.youtube.com/watch?v=I9QK_2QW9W8)).

-After importing the project, I initially thought the scene was missing.
-However, the game scene was simply not loaded by default.
-To fix this, I navigated to Assets → Scenes in the Unity Editor and opened the main scene to restore everything.

-This document provides a structured overview of how I deployed, improved, and managed my SpaceShip Unity game. 🚀 If needed, I can expand on any section with more details.